sdmx-twg/vtl/v2.2/docs/reference_manual/operators/Comparison operators/Between/content.rst

 ------------------------------------
 Semantics  for scalar operations
 ------------------------------------
-The operator returns TRUE if *op* is greater than or equal to *from* and lower than or equal to *to*.
+The operator returns true if *op* is greater than or equal to *from* and lower than or equal to *to*.
 In other terms, it is a shortcut for the following:

 | ``op >= from and op <= to``